 Should a hacker achieve this, the rest of the nodes will be able to kick them off the network and recreate a protocol around them.
 Acquiring control of such a large amount of nodes would also require an extremely high amount of computing power, which is believed to cost in excess of $1 billion for a quick 10 minutes of control.

-Gaining control of one block of transactions might not be the most lucrative endeavour considering the $1 billion it cost and the fact that they would now be exposed.
-Alternatively they might fork the blockchain and create a new one, but still they would need a large number of miners and nodes to follow suit which is unlikely given they just hacked the biggest cryptocurrency in existence.
+Gaining control of one block of transactions might not be the most lucrative endeavor considering the $1 billion it costs and the fact that they would now be exposed.
+Alternatively, they might fork the blockchain and create a new one, but still, they would need a large number of miners and nodes to follow suit which is unlikely given they just hacked the biggest cryptocurrency in existence.